ml-opensource/Rye/README.md

 - `slideInOut`: slides the view in from either top or bottom (depending on which `Position` you have selected).
 When dismissed the view slides out in the same direction.
 - `fadeInOut`: fades the view in and out again when dismissed.

-To control how long the animation will take when using a `.standard` view, please use the `animationDuration` key of the `RyeConfiguration` and provide a `TimeInterval` value.
+To control how long the animation will take, please use the `animationDuration` key of the `RyeConfiguration` and provide a `TimeInterval` value.

-In case you are using a `.custom` view or you _do not_ provide a value for `animationDuration`, a standard value of 0.3 seconds is used.
+If you _do not_ provide a value for `animationDuration`, a standard value of 0.3 seconds is used.

+#### Ignore Safe Areas

+When determining where to show the Rye message you can select whether to include `safeLayoutArea` insets in the calculation or not.

+This is done by setting the `.ignoreSafeAreas` value in the `RyeConfiguration`.

+The default value is `false`, meaning that safe area insets will be used in the calculation.

 #### Possible Rye Configuration Values

-The following keys can be used in the configuration dictionary when presenting a default type Rye:
+The following keys can be used in the configuration dictionary:

     .backgroundColor (must be a UIColor)
     .textColor (must be a UIColor)